praw-dev/praw/README.rst

 Installation
 ------------

-PRAW is supported on python 2.7, 3.3, 3.4, 3.5 and 3.6.
-The recommended way to
-install PRAW is via `pip <https://pypi.python.org/pypi/pip>`_.
+PRAW is supported on python 3.5+.
+The recommended way to install PRAW is via `pip <https://pypi.python.org/pypi/pip>`_.

 .. code-block:: bash